 And the family dynamic of the Rossi’s is what I expected for a clan to handle their own business.
 It’s great to see Marlee Maltin, Oscar-winning actress of Children of a Lesser God (the only deaf actor to win an Oscar), in another memorable role while acting against fellow deaf actor Troy Kotsur as Ruby’s parents you probably wouldn’t mind hanging out with.
 Daniel Durant’s Leo gives a layered performance as the member of the family who feels left out, while Eugenio Derbez as choir teacher Bernardo Villalobos had me nervous since he can be rather annoying when he’s something, but here’s some charm to him in helping Ruby out in trying to get a scholarship to Berklee College of Music, and it’s one of his better roles.
 Also, it’s nice to see Sing Street‘s own Ferdia- Walsh Peelo in something again playing Miles, who must sing a duet with Ruby for the upcoming fall concert.

 Seeing how we’re seeing this from the perspective of the sole hearing family member, what Ruby has to go through with this does sound like a struggle.
 Since she’s the only one who listens to music, it makes sense to step out of her comfort zone to make this dream happen without having to be an obligation to stay with her family for the rest of her life.
 Singing brings her joy in life.
 You have to be a cynical person in the room to not find any moment in the third act tear-worthy.
 Just when I thought it was over, it continues for another 20 minutes, and I couldn’t hold back the tears where those were earned, not feeling manipulated in any case.
-And if you want to make a good movie, the key is to have Joni Mitchell’s “Be Here, Now.”
+And if you want to make a good movie, the key is to have Joni Mitchell’s “Both Sides Now.”

 Overall, I can finally see what everybody has been talking about for months, with CODA capable of being a family dramedy that doesn’t lean into the offensive crowd.
 Familiar as it may appear, Heder should be proud of herself for directing one compelling film that’ll warm anyone’s heart that’s worth watching for your pleasure.
 It would be nice to see some recognition around Oscar season.